 The Bible is full of stories of one relationship after another, many of them friendships between two people or even groups of people.
 Consider David and Jonathan, or Ruth and Naomi in the Old Testament Our Lord was very careful to address every area of our lives in His Word.

 Two are better than one because they have a good return for their labor.
 For if either of them falls, the one will lift up his companion.
 But woe to the one who falls when there is not another to lift him up.
 Furthermore, if two lie down together they keep warm, but how can one be warm alone?
 Ecclesiastes 4:9-11 (NASB)

 What makes a good friendship?
-One that is centered on the gospel and modeled after the relationship Jesus had with His disciples.
+I think what makes a good friendship is one that is centered on the gospel and modeled after the relationship Jesus had with His disciples.
 Their friendships were developed over a period of years.
 We sometimes expect too much too quickly from other women.
 It takes time to be trusted and to trust someone else.

 Something that helps build trust is transparency.
 The Lord was willing to be transparent with his friends, He revealed who He really was to them!
 If you want to have a friend you must be willing to be yourself, be what you are like, be like yourself.
 No real friendship will develop if you are hiding yourself, and protecting yourself from being known by other people.
 I am not saying give details of things that are intimate or intensely personal; not on a beginning friendship level anyway but you have to let people inside your personal space to be a real friend.

 You must be honest with your friends.
 Share your trials and joys and sorrows with them.
 If you are fearful of doing so, remember the example of Jesus.
 The Lord Jesus never lied to His friends, He told them hard stuff even when He knew they would not grasp it all.
 He told them the secrets of their hearts.